satanicantichrist/slicer-gui/README.md

 Two versions of the tool are available for migrations to both 1.20.2 & 1.20.5 pack formats.
 The migrations automated here are not exhaustive, so some manual work may still be required.
 See the release changelog for the relevant version for more information.

-This tool is provided as reference code to help update existing resource packs for Minecraft: Java Edition, and as such we are not accepting contributions or actively maintaining it.
-However, we may update or revisit this in the future.
+This tool is provided to help update existing resource packs for Minecraft: Java Edition.
 Forking is welcome, and you are free to use the code as you see fit - for more information see the [provided license](LICENSE).

 ## Usage
 Pre-built jars are available through the [Releases](https://github.com/satanicantichrist/slicer-gui/releases) page.
 An installation of Java 17 or higher is required.